 CPM subsidiary body representatives from the region hosting the TC-RPPO;

-RPPO Executive Committee representatives from the region hosting the TC-RPPO

-International or regional organization representatives active in phytosanitary work from the region hosting the TC-RPPO;
+International or regional organization representatives active in phytosanitary activities from the region hosting the TC-RPPO;

 Representatives from international research institutions from the region hosting the TC-RPPO.

 Observers may contribute to the discussions but will not participate in decision-making.